 - a.
-Are located in a Tier 3 or Tier 2 HFTD47 or were subject to two or more discrete PSPS events prior to the date of application for SGIP incentives, and - b.
+Are located in a Tier 3 or Tier 2 HFTD52, were subject to two or more discrete PSPS events prior to the date of application for SGIP incentives, or experienced one Public Safety Power Shutoff (PSPS) event and one de-energization or power outage from an actual wildfire that occurred on or after January 1, 2017, and - b.
 Are one of the following: - i.
 Eligible for the SGIP Equity Budget; or - ii.
-Medical Baseline customer48; or - iii.
-A customer that has notified their utility of serious illness or condition that could become life-threatening if electricity is disconnected49; or - iv.
+Medical Baseline customer53; or - iii.
+A customer that has notified their utility of serious illness or condition that could become life-threatening if electricity is disconnected54; or - iv.
 Rely on electric pump wells at their primary residence for water supplies.
-Customers must also meet the following criteria:50 - 1.
+Customers must also meet the following criteria:55 - 1.
 Demonstrate the residential household meets the income eligibility requirements required for the Equity Budget (4.1.1.1); and - The storage installation site is a primary residence occupied by either a homeowner or tenant; and - 3.
 The residence is not provided water by a municipal or private utility.